Gov Yahaya Bello, Lai Mohammed stranded at APC Convention

 Communications Minister, Adebayo Shittu, is also seated at the Kano stand alongside Abdulrahman Dambazau (Interior) and Audu Ogbeh (Agriculture).

-Although no official reason was given for the action, the takeover by security agents may not be unconnected with the fact that executives produced from the parallel congresses may show up at the venue -- a situation that may lead to a breakdown of law an order.
+Although no official reason was given for the action, the takeover by security agents may not be unconnected with the fact that executives produced from the parallel congresses may show up at the venue -- a situation that may lead to a breakdown of law and order.

-Kogi and Kwara are part of the states where parallel APC congresses were witnessed.
+Kogi and Kwara are part of the States where parallel APC congresses were witnessed.

-Senate President, Bukola Saraki and the Information minister camps produced two sets of executives on their states.
+Senate President Bukola Saraki and the Information minister camps produced two sets of executives from their States.

 Governor Bello and Senator Dino Melaye have also not been best of friends in recent times.
 They are both delegates to the convention.

-"They (security agents) are they for a reason.
+"They (security agents) are there for a reason.
 They will stand up when it is time.
 Don't worry," a security detail who craved anonymity assured.

-The APC Convention currently taking place at the Eagles square on Saturday, June 23, 2018, would see the election of national excos of the ruling party including the Chairman, Secretary, zonal chairmen amongst others.
+The APC Convention currently taking place at the Eagle square on Saturday, June 23, 2018, will see the election of national excos of the ruling party including the Chairman, Secretary, zonal chairmen amongst others.

-Heavy rainfall has delayed the commencement of the event by few hours as the convention is yet to start as at 1pm.
+Heavy rainfall has delayed the commencement of the event by a few hours as the convention is yet to start as at 1pm.

-Governors, Senators and House of Representatives members and other delegates are still arriving venue of the event.
+Governors, Senators and House of Representative members and other delegates are still arriving the venue of the event.